1jour1vin

 Wine rated (2025 guide) 94/100

-Aromas burst from the glass, offering a multitude of flowers, pears, red fruits, rose stems and fresh redcurrants.
-There's also a hint of forest fruits.
-Full-bodied, with lots of juicy fruit and a creamy texture.
+The aromas burst from the glass, offering a multitude of flowers, pears, red fruits, rose stems, and fresh currants.
+There are also hints of wild berries.
+It is full-bodied, with lots of juicy fruit and a creamy texture.
 Already open and delicious, it offers remarkable intensity.
-30% whole-cluster fermentation.
-Second wine of Les Carmes Haut-Brion.
+Fermented at 30% in whole clusters.
+Second wine of Carmes Haut-Brion.
 Best enjoyed after 2027, but already fantastic today.

 Le Figaro vins